sygnaltech/webflow-util/docs/webflow-forms/zapier-webhook/index.md

 <a class="button is-danger" href="https://webflow-forms-demo.webflow.io/auto/webhook-success" target="_blank">View Demonstration in Webflow ( Other webhook )</a>

 Webflow forms can be redirected to a webhook for external processing, by specifying the `action` in Webflow's designer.

-This gives you a lot of power, including business logic and immediate processing of your form data, however Webflow does not have any in-built way to handle the webhook's response.
+This gives you a lot of capability, including business logic and immediate processing of your form data, however Webflow does not have any in-built way to handle the webhook's response.

-So instead of a "success" message, the user sees JSON.
-Not an ideal user experience.
+By default, instead of a "success" message, the user sees the JSON response itself- which is not an ideal user experience.
+Alternatively, you're forced to create a thank you page, exclude it from search engines, etc- when often all you wanted was a success message.

-This library bridges that gap;
+The WFU forms handler bridges that gap;

-1. It submits your form directly to the webhook you choose
+1. It submits your form directly to the webhook you choose.
-2. It analyzes the response to determine success or failure
+2. It analyzes the response to determine success or failure.
 3. It then displays the form success or failure message, depending on that result.

-Each webhook provider handles the webhook response differently, so we have several "handlers" for each situation;
+Because each webhook provider responds differently, we have several "handlers" for each situation;

-- The Zapier handler looks for "success" in the response- however it's important to note that Zapier's success response only indicates that the data was received successfully.
+- The Zapier handler looks for "success" in the response, and displays the success message if it is present.
+However it's important to note that Zapier's success response only indicates that the data was received successfully.
 It does not indicate that the Zap ran successfully.

 - The Success handler always displays the success message.
-It's most useful for situations where success/failure aren't that important, you just need to indicate to the user that their work is done.
+It's most useful for unknown webhookd providers, and in situations where success/failure aren't that important, you just need to indicate to the user that their work is done.
 Use it for simple and less essential form submissions, like newsletter enrollments.

 - The Make/Integromat handler can handle specific responses and display error messages.
 It is currently under development, and will be available here soon.

-### Using Zapier Webhooks

-Webflow forms can be integrated with Zapier in two primarly ways...

-- Setup your Zap to trigger off of a Webflow form post.
-This works fine, but behaves differently;

-  - it has a polling delay which means it will be some minutes before your form is processed, and
-  - it will trigger Webflow's form data storage, and form notification email.
-In some cases these are simply not desired, and they cannot be selectively turned off for a specific form.

-- Set up your Zap to trigger off of a Webhook, and then give that Webhook URL to your Webflow form as the `Action` URL.
-Set your form method to POST.

-That second option works great however Webflow's forms handler then does not run at all, which means that the user sees the webhook's JSON response.

-This library allows you to get the best of both worlds;

-- Setup your Zapier Zap to process your form post data any way you want.

-- Wire that into your Webflow form using the Webhook URL as the action
+### Key advantages

+- Immediate form processing, with no delays.
+If you've used e.g. Zapier's polling trigger, it can take 10 minutes for a form submission to be detected.

+- No need to use Webflow's built-in forms notification system.
+You can go direct to a Sales Force Automation (SFA) system, or to your own email notification with no unsubscribe link problems.

-- Get your form submission immediately, with no delay
+- No form submission limits.

-- Avoid unwanted logging, emails, and waste of Webflow's "form submission" credits

-- Make the form behave like a normal webflow form post

-- On post, stay on the same page, and display the form's success message
+- Make the form behave like a normal webflow form post, where it stays on the same page, and displays the form's success message.

+- Handle error scenarios better, including unique server side logic and error messages ( with Make ).

 ## Getting Started ( NOCODE )